ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 #### Best Practices

-- Use `sudo` sparingly and only when necessary to minimize the risk of accidental system changes.
+- Use `sudo` sparingly and only when necessary to minimise the risk of accidental system changes.
 - Avoid running graphical applications with `sudo` unless required, as it can cause permission issues.
 - Always double-check the commands you intend to run with `sudo` to avoid unintended consequences.